Source-Proof SaaS Trial Recovery

 Where the payoff shows up operationally

-• Call or answer stalled trial users, product-qualified hand-raisers, pricing clicks, onboarding blockers, no-show reschedules, and security-review questions while intent is fresh.
+• Call or answer verified stalled trial users, product-qualified hand-raisers, pricing clicks, onboarding blockers, no-show reschedules, and security-review questions while intent is fresh.

 • Separate trial assist, booked demo, no-show rebook, success callback, procurement callback, security-review handoff, staff review, and low-fit closeout paths.